Kathmandu Pokhara Tour

 Activities: Sightseeing, trekking, and adventure sports will also add to your total cost.
 Entrance fees to temples and monuments can range from $2 to $10 per person.
 While trekking permits can cost $20 to $30 per person.
 Adventure sports such as paragliding and bungee jumping can cost around $50 to $100 per person.

-A typical 7-10 day Kathmandu Pokhara tour can cost anywhere from $500 to $1500 per person.
-It depends on your preferences and budget.
+A typical 7-10 day Kathmandu Pokhara tour can cost anywhere from $500 to $1500 per person, depending on your preferences and budget.
 Yet, it’s essential to remember that these are rough estimates.
 Your actual cost may vary based on your specific itinerary and preferences.

 Itinerary of Kathmandu Pokhara Tour